Buyer’s or Seller’s Market?

 In the past year, buyer conditions in Washington, D.C., like most of the country, have improved.
-Although the market has briefly softened, expect market dynamics in 2020 to create a tighter, more competitive housing market that favors sellers.
-Data from the most recent quarter shows fewer listings for mid-range properties, which creates a competitive market for prospective buyers throughout most of the city.
+Although the market has briefly softened, expect market dynamics in 2020 to create a tighter, more competitive housing market that favors sellers. shows fewer listings for mid-range properties, which creates a competitive market for prospective buyers throughout most of the city.

 Breakout Neighborhoods to Watch

 Community and real estate go hand in hand.
 Putting roots down in a city often coincides with the desire to cultivate a sense of community—a place where people come together to build long-lasting relationships and nurture a sense of belonging.

 Washington, D.C. is the sixth most populated metropolitan area in the country, and it continues to grow.
 Every person who comes to Washington, D.C. brings a story, and it is in the city’s melting pot that diverse and exciting neighborhoods are formed.
 Here are three breakout neighborhoods to keep your eye on in the coming year: